top of page

 Meal Box Program

 Between June 2022 and January 2024, Fresh Food Weekly operated the Fresh Food Weekly 'Meal Box Program' at Countryside United Church in Thornton, Ont., located 15 minutes south of the City of Barrie.
-To briefly summarize what we did throughout this period; we raised funds to buy fresh food at wholesale, then packed this food into meal boxes and delivered these meal boxes to the front doorsteps of low-income households every other Tuesday afternoon and evening (between 4:00 PM and 7:00 PM).
+To briefly summarize what we did throughout this period; we raised funds to buy fresh and locally-sourced food at wholesale, then packed this food into meal boxes and delivered these meal boxes to the front doorsteps of the same low-income households in Barrie and Innisfil, every other Tuesday afternoon and evening (between 4:00 PM and 7:00 PM).

 Fresh Food Weekly Cycle